-The mission of the Glenbrook Neighborhood Association is to enhance the quality of life of Glenbrook residents.
+The mission of the Glenbrook Neighborhood Association (GNA) is to enhance the quality of life in Glenbrook.

 President Vice President Corresponding Secretary Recording Secretary Treasurer |